thuinanutshell/rag-research-assistant/README.md

 | 6 | Evaluation | Accuracy & Relevance |

 ## Step 2: Data Preparation
 The goal is to crawl the data of 160 blog posts on the LlamaIndex website.
-Each blog post item should contain three elements: the URL, title, and content.
+Each blog post item should contain the URL, title, and content.
 The content consists of text, code, and figures/images.
-Therefore, I have to make sure that I crawl sufficient content in different formats and preprocess them later.
+Therefore, I must ensure that I crawl sufficient content in different formats and preprocess them later.

 ## Step 3: Data Transformation
+### Chunking
+### Text Preprocessing
+### Tokenization
+### Vector Embeddings

 ## Step 4: Integrate LLM APIs